 Gorjan Radevski

-My research focuses on Deep Learning and its applications in Natural Language Processing and Computer Vision, with special interest in multimodal learning involving images, text, videos, audio, and knowledge graphs.
-My work as a leading author (or equal contributor) has been published at top-tier venues including NeurIPS (x2), ACL, EMNLP (×2), CoNLL, ICCV, and BMVC.
+My research focuses on Deep Learning with dual expertise in Natural Language Processing and Computer Vision, with special interest in multimodal learning involving images, text, videos, audio, and knowledge graphs.
+My work as a leading author (or equal contributor) has been published at top-tier venues including NeurIPS (×2), ACL, EMNLP (×2), CoNLL, ICCV, and BMVC.

 In the past, I did Machine Learning internships at: